JupiterOne-Archives/docs-old/docs/jupiterone-access-controls.md

 categories have been added including Integrations and Endpoint Compliance Agent despite that they are not strictly apps, they function as one and it was easy to group their responsibilities together.

+Users not assigned top level or app level permissions will receive an "Access Denied" error message when attempting to navigate to the app.

 The full list of the apps is here, along with shared permissions that can be used by features in this app: